Damaniel/DamPBN/README.md

 ### What's left to do?

 Lots.
 Many of these I'll do, but some probably not.
 These include:
+- Support for non-rectangluar images (i.e. sprites without extra edge tiles)
+  - This one is highest priority and will require the following:
+    - Updating of the file format spec to support a transparency mask (done)
+    - Rewrite of the file loader to parse the transparency data
+    - Changes to the rendering code to skip drawing numbers in those grid locations
+    - Changes to the tile drawing code to prevent the user from marking empty locations
+    - Changes to the progress checks to ensure that the actual square count, and not just the size of the bounding area, is completed
 - Option screen (continue last, start/continue another)
 - Periodic auto-save
 - More pictures (and pictures that aren't test/prototype images)!